department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange.md

 ### Get more information

-Do you think you may have had contact with Agent Orange or other herbicides while serving in the military?
+Do you think you may have had contact with Agent Orange or other herbicides (chemicals to clear plants) while serving in the military?
 [Get an Agent Orange Registry Health Exam](/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/registry-health-exam/).

 Do you have non-Hodkin's lymphoma (a type of cancer of the lymph glands and other lymphatic tissue—a part of your immune system that helps to fight infection and illness)?
 You can get VA support.
 [Learn about Non-Hodgkin’s Lymphoma and Agent Orange](/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/non-hodgkins/)